 The carrying amounts of cash and cash equivalents, accounts receivable-trade and accounts payable represent their respective fair values due to their short-term nature.
-There was no debt outstanding under the ABL Facility as of April 30, 2021.
-The fair value of the Notes, based on market prices for publicly traded debt, which the Company classifies as Level 2 inputs, was \$155.0 and \$132.5 as of April 30, 2021 and January 31, 2021, respectively.
+The fair value of the ABL Facility approximates its carrying value as of July 31, 2021.

+The following tables present the placement in the fair value hierarchy of the Notes, based on market prices for publicly traded debt, as of July 31, 2021 and January 31, 2021: